KDE/digikam-doc/maintenance_tools/maintenance_faces.rst

     The Scan Collection for Faces Button from People Left Sidebar

-While the face management process is ongoing, a notification will appear in the bottom right corner of the main window, indicating the number of items processed so far.
+While the face management process is underway, a progress indicator is displayed in the bottom right corner of the main window.

 .. figure:: images/maintenance_faces_process.webp
     :alt: